MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 #### Correct Flow

-This view shows those dependencies that are in the correct sequence where a successor work item is scheduled to be completed after it's predecessor work item.
+The Correct Flow view shows those dependencies that are in the correct sequence.
+Successor work items are scheduled to be completed after their predecessor work item.

 > [!div class="mx-imgBorder"]
 > ![Timeline view, correct flow](_img/tracker/timeline-oc-word-2019-correct-flow.png)

 #### Incorrect Flow
-This view shows those dependencies that are out of order and a predecessor work item is scheduled to be completed after a successor work item.
+The Incorrect Flow  view shows those dependencies that are out of order.
+At least one predecessor work item is scheduled to be completed after it's successor work item.

 > [!div class="mx-imgBorder"]
 > ![Timeline view, incorrect flow](_img/tracker/timeline-oc-word-2019-incorrect-flow.png)